-- The employer had the knowledge or should have had knowledge of the propensity of the employee to do harm.
+- The employer knew or should have known of the propensity of the employee to harm.

 - The employer was negligent in hiring the employee by not exercising appropriate background checking activities that might have revealed the employee’s propensity for harming coworkers or customers.

 Here are examples of the types of claims that have been filed and won against employers.